The Basic Editor

 Loading Source Code From a Text File

-Select the module from which you want to import the source code from the object catalogue.
+Select the module where you want to import the source code from the object catalog.

 Position the cursor where you want to insert the program code.